wcleungaj-60/twgec/README.md

 The `frontend` directory contains the lexer and parser.
 It converts the `twge` file into an AST.
 <br>
-The `transform` directory contains the IR transformation pass, such as alias inlining.
+The `transform` directory contains the IR transformation pass, such as function inlining.
 It converts the AST into a legal form for code generation.
 <br>
 The `codegen` directory will generate the `events.json` from a legal AST.